greencardamom/WebArchiveMerge/README.md

 driver.awk "drives" (executes) wam, which in turn is executed by GNU Parallel in batches

-project.awk is a tool for creating and managing batches of articles for processing by wam
+project.awk is a tool for creating and managing batches of articles for processing by driver

 Install and operate
 ==================